-To prepare students for career advancement and leadership positions, the M.B.A. program requires students to dress in a manner that projects a professional image.
+To prepare students for career advancement and leadership positions, the M.B.A. and M.S.N. programs require students to dress in a manner that projects a professional image.
 Inappropriately dressed students may not be permitted to attend classes.